Five Steps to Better HOA Board Meetings

 1) Follow "parliamentary procedure."

-2) Focus on your agenda.
+2) Focus on your agenda, but not too much.

 Sticking to your agenda keeps discussions on track and reminds board members of your objectives.
-If you are working with a management company, you’ll want your community manager to be present so they can help you redirect any discussions that go off course.
+If you are working with a management company, you'll want your community manager to be present so they can help you redirect any discussions that go off course.
+Using Robert's Rules of Order, make sure only one subject is before the group at one time, all members are given equal time and one person may speak at any given time.
+This way, all members will feel heard and are given equal time to talk.
+You want to allow all members to speak and feel as if they have been heard.

 3) Establish action items and responsibilities.